JMaz/athena/README.md

 re-run './run.py'
 open browser to 127.0.0.1:5000

-To run simple client (located in the clients directory): run 'VIRTUAL_ENV=$HOME/.virtualenv;virtualenv $VIRTUAL_ENV;source $VIRTUAL_ENV/bin/activate;pip install -U socketIO-client'

-edit simple_client.py as you wish.
-To run 'python simple_client.py'
+To run click client:
+cd to the click directory
+enter the virtual environment
+type "athena" to read help info

 Protocol
 --------
-First Draft.(expandable)
-The first draft of the protocol is meant to be simple and will be expanded upon through the duration of the project.

-Initially, the server host starts the "Athena" service by listening with socket.IO on port 5000 (will change port).
+Initially, the server host starts the "Athena" service by listening with socket.IO on port 5000 (or designated port).
 When a client host wishes to make use of the service, it establishes a connection with the server host.
-When the connection is established, the "Athena" server sends a greeting (not yet working).
-The client and Athena server then exchange commands and responses (respectively) until the connection is closed or aborted.
+The client and Athena server will exchange commands and responses (respectively) until the connection is closed or aborted.

 Commands consist of a custom event keyword, possibly followed by one or more arguments in the form of a python dictionaries or json.
 For every command the client will receive a responses from the server with a custom event handle and either a string or a json.
+To prevent unauthorized use the client my proved a valid user name and password with all communication.
-The client will verify connection by sending an emit with a custom event handle 'connect'.
-If the client is connected to the server the client will receive the a custom event handle 'connect_response' containing a json with the key 'data' and value 'User Connected'.

-The client can request scores for a current player by sending an emit with the custom event handle ‘score_request’ with a python dictionary containing the keys nickname, game, authentication with thier respected values.
-The client will receive a custom event handle 'score_response' containing a json with the key 'score' and the score value.
-The client can update a users score by sending an emit with the custom event handle 'score_update' with a python dictionary containing the users nickname game name,score, and authentication along with the respective values.
-The client will receive a custom event handle 'updated_score' containing a json with the key 'score' and value 'Score Updated'.
+The client can request scores for a specific game by sending an emit with the custom event handle ‘get_score’ with a python dictionary containing the keys nickname, password, and game name.
+The client will receive a custom event handle 'get_score_response' containing a json with the key 'msg' and a message.
+The client can submit a flag by sending an emit with the custom event handle 'submit_flag' with a python dictionary containing the users nickname, password, game name,flag name, and flag value.
+The client will receive a custom event handle 'submit_flag_response' containing a json with the key 'msg' and value message.
+The client can request games he/she is registered in by sending an emit with keys nickname and password.
+The client will receive a custom event handle 'get_game_response containing a json with the key 'msg' and value message.
+The client can request scoreboards he/she for a game they are registered in by sending an emit with the keys nickname and password.
+The client will recieve a custom event handle 'get_scoreboard_reponse' containing a json with the key 'msg' and value message.
 Licensing
 ---------
 N/A at this time.